Defining and classifying TQFTs via surgery: Parameterized Cerf decompositions

 First, suppose that the function~$f_c$ has a death singularity at~$p \in W$ with $f_c(p) \in (b_j, b_{j+1})$.
-According to Cerf~\cite[p.71, Proposition~2]{Cerf}, we can modifying the family~$f_s$ such that it becomes a ``chemin \'el\'ementaire de mort.''
-In particular, it is constant in~$s$ outside a ball~$B \subset f_c^{-1}([b_j,b_{j+1}])$ containing~$p$ for $s \in [s_-,s_+]$, if~$s_\pm$ are very close to~$c$.
+According to Cerf~\cite[p.~71, Proposition~2]{Cerf}, we can modifying the family~$f_s$ such that it becomes a ``chemin \'el\'ementaire de mort'' for~$s$ in a neighborhood of~$c$.
+(Note that this modification does change the function at the endpoint of the family, but it is left-right equivalent and hence isotopic to the original endpoint via a two-sided isotopy.
+Our modified family is the juxtaposition of the chemin \'el\'ementaire de mort and this two-sided isotopy, and we take $s_-$ and $s_+$ to be the start and endpoint of the chemin \'el\'ementaire de mort.)
+In particular, $f_s$ is constant in~$s$ outside a ball~$B \subset f_c^{-1}([b_j,b_{j+1}])$ containing~$p$ for $s \in [s_-,s_+]$, if~$s_\pm$ are very close to~$c$.
 Furthermore, there is a coordinate system about~$p$ in which

 We choose~$v_-$ and~$v_+$ to be gradient-like vector fields for~$f_-$ and~$f_+$, respectively, that coincide outside~$B$.
 Notice that~$f_c(p)$ lies between the values of the two critical points that cancel for~$s < 0$, hence $(f_-,\ub_-)$ is a Morse datum for~$\ub_- = \ub \cup \{f_c(p)\}$.
 Then $(f_-,\ub_-, v_-)$ and $(f_+,\ub,v_+)$ are Morse data for~$W$.
 It follows from the above construction that in~$\M_-$ the attaching sphere and the belt sphere of the canceling pair of critical points intersect in a single point.
 So $\M_-$ and $\M_+$ are related by a critical point cancelation.